Zakat builds

 Zakat is a sacred obligation of every able Muslim and one of the Five Pillars of Islam, rooted in the principles of compassion and justice.
 It is a powerful form of charity that requires Muslims with wealth to donate a portion of it to those in need, including orphans, individuals in debt, those who are stranded during travel, and those who live in poverty.
 By honoring the responsibility to serve those who are less fortunate, Muslims demonstrate their devotion and connection to Allah.

-Prophet Muhammad ï·º shares that Zakat is an opportunity for us to help those who are less fortunate, and to show our gratitude to Allah SWT for the blessings we have been given.
+Prophet Muhammad ﷺ taught us that Zakat is an opportunity for us to help those who are less fortunate, and to show our gratitude to Allah SWT for the blessings we have been given.
 By fulfilling our duty, we can bring hope and dignity to vulnerable communities across the world.

 What is Zakat-al-fitr?

-Zakat al Fitr, otherwise known as Fitrah, or Fitrana, Muslims are reminded of their duty to give back to society, and to pay Zakat al-Fitr, a mandatory donation that must be made before the celebration of Eid al-Fitr.
+Zakat al-Fitr, otherwise known as Fitrah, or Fitrana, is a mandatory donation that must be made before the celebration of Eid al-Fitr.
+It reminds Muslims of their duty to give back to society.
 This sacred act requires Muslims who have excess food to offer a small handful of it to those who are in need during the holy month of Ramadan.
-Read more about Zakat al Fitr here.
+Read more about Zakat al-Fitr here.

 How much Zakat do I need to give?